TikTok says to sue over Trump crackdown - Borneo Post Online

 Reports have said Oracle — whose chairman Larry Ellison has raised millions in campaign funds for Trump — was weighing a bid for TikTok’s operations in the US, Canada, Australia and New Zealand.

-The Trump administration has also given ByteDance a 90-day deadline to divest in TikTok before the app is banned in the US.
+The Trump administration has also given ByteDance a 90-day deadline to divest in TikTok before the app is banned in the United States.

 The measures move away from the long-promoted American ideal of a global, open internet and could invite other countries to follow suit, analysts told AFP previously.